List of Tracy Beaker Returns characters: Tee Taylor

 In "Summer Holiday", she ruins a holiday by accidentally forgetting to close a gate and letting sheep get into the farm house where they are staying.
 When Lily and Carmen plan to go to Lily's father's campsite, Tee goes on the bus to stop them but the bus moves and they are stuck on the bus until Wales.
-When the man with tickets comes and collects them, he asks for Tee's ticket but she didn't have one and she asks to get off.
+When the man with tickets comes and collects them, he asks for Tee's ticket but she did not have one and she asks to get off.
 Carmen goes with Tee leaving Lily on the bus by herself.
 Five seconds later the bus stops again and it's Lily.
 They walk off through a wood.
 And Tee finds herself at a holiday place.
 Later they are on their new holiday, all thanks to Tee.

-In Oh, Mo, Tee was made to look after new, eccentric resident, Mo.
+In "Oh, Mo", Tee was made to look after new, eccentric resident, Mo.
 She soon regretted her decision when Mo started clamouring for her company and saying they were best friends.
 This led to an accident in which Mo was injured.
-Mike decided that Mo shouldn't live in Elm Tree House after the incident, but the young people beg for Mo to stay, so he did.
+Mike decided that Mo should not live in Elm Tree House after the incident, but the young people beg for Mo to stay, so he did.

-In "Hope" Tee gets a letter from her mum, who wants to meet up with her and Johnny.
+In "Hope", Tee gets a letter from her mum, who wants to meet up with her and Johnny.
 Johnny tells her not to, as he thinks it might be a trap, but Tee goes to see her mum at the women's refuge and meets her baby sister, Hope.
 It is revealed that Tee's mum has left her abusive boyfriend Keith.
 Tee later gets worried that her mum is not looking after Hope properly, and steals her, but she bumps into Faith, who notifies Johnny.
 He pretends to go along with Tee's plan to get the baby fostered but secretly texts their mum.
 She got Hope back, and Tee and Johnny see her regularly.

 In "Now You See Me", Tee makes friends with a street artist, and starts doing graffiti, which nearly results in her getting arrested.